Leodis Leather Videos

 — Where can I get the pattern for this?
 Can you send/sell me a pattern?

 I very rarely make anything from commercial patterns and nearly always design my own patterns.
-I do not sell or send out my own patterns, firstly because they’re my IP and it’s detrimental to me if people are making exact copies of my items and secondly making your own patterns is part of learning and a highly valuable leatherwork skill.
+I do not sell or send out my own patterns (except for the build along videos above), firstly because they’re my IP and it’s detrimental to me if people are making exact copies of my items and secondly making your own patterns is part of learning and a highly valuable leatherwork skill.

 Adverts and Donations